 In 2014 the Company commissioned an independent appraisal of the fair value of property for use in operations with a certified property appraiser.
-The amount of the assessed fair value of property for use in operations (less costs to sell) is disclosed in note 23.
+The amount of the assessed fair value of property for use in operations (less costs to sell) is 24.2.11.
+Financial investments in subsidiaries and disclosed in note 23.

-25.2.9 Deferred tax assets and liabilities
+24.2.9.
+Deferred tax assets and liabilities